[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 2. Gemini 2.5 Pro: Native Multimodal Integration

-10. Revolutionary Capability of Claude: Computer Use
+10. Claude’s Revolutionary Capability: Computer Use

-13. Core Principles of Tool Design
+13. Core principles of tool design

-14. Multi-Agent Architecture: Breaking Through the Limitations of a Single Agent
+14. Multi-Agent architecture: breaking through the limitations of a single Agent

 4. Part 3: Context Engineering

-1. Core Concepts of Context Engineering
+1. Core ideas of context engineering

-2. Sources of Context Information
+2. Sources of contextual information

-5. Part 4: Memory and Knowledge Systems
+5. Part 4: Memory and knowledge systems

-2. User Memory - The Key to Personalization
+2. User Memory - the key to personalization

-3. Knowledge Base - The Crystallization of Collective Wisdom
+3. Knowledge Base - crystallized collective intelligence

-4. Summary: Core Points of Context Engineering
+4. Summary: Core points of context engineering

-5. Intelligent Injection Mechanism for File Content
+5. Intelligent Injection Mechanism for File Contents

 6. Join Pine AI